GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

---create_benchmark_tables: Flag to indicate that benchmark tables should be created.
+`--create_benchmark_tables`: Flag to indicate that benchmark tables should be created.
-It has a value of 'store_true', so this flag will be set to False, unless it is provided in the command.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

---gcs_project_id: The ID of the project that will hold the GCS resources for the benchmark, including all files and the bucket that holds them.
+`--gcs_project_id`: The ID of the project that will hold the GCS resources for the benchmark, including all files and the bucket that holds them.

---bq_project_id: The ID of the project that will hold the BigQuery resources for the benchmark, including all datasets, results tables, staging tables, and benchmark tables.
+`--bq_project_id`: The ID of the project that will hold the BigQuery resources for the benchmark, including all datasets, results tables, staging tables, and benchmark tables.

---staging_project_id: The ID of the project that holds the first set of staging tables.
-While this will be the same as the --bq_project_id if running the project from scratch, it will differ from --bq_project_id if you are using file combinations that have already been created and running benchmarks/saving results in your own project.
+`--staging_project_id`: The ID of the project that holds the first set of staging tables.
+While this will be the same as the `--bq_project_id` if running the project from scratch, it will differ from `--bq_project_id` if you are using file combinations that have already been created and running benchmarks/saving results in your own project.

---staging_dataset_id: The ID of the dataset that will hold the first set of staging tables.
-For the tool to work correctly, the staging_dataset_id must only contain staging tables, and it must be different than the --resized_staging_dataset_id.
+`--staging_dataset_id`: The ID of the dataset that will hold the first set of staging tables.
+For the tool to work correctly, the `staging_dataset_id` must only contain staging tables, and it must be different than the `--resized_staging_dataset_id`.
 Do not store tables for any other purposes in this dataset.

---dataset_id: The ID of the dataset that will hold the benchmark tables.
+`--dataset_id`: The ID of the dataset that will hold the benchmark tables.

---bucket_name: Name of the bucket that will hold the file combinations to be loaded into benchmark tables.
+`--bucket_name`: Name of the bucket that will hold the file combinations to be loaded into benchmark tables.
 Note that the only purpose of this bucket should be to hold the file combinations, and that files used for any other reason should be stored in a different bucket.

---results_table_name: Name of the results table to hold relevant information about the benchmark loads.
+`--results_table_name`: Name of the results table to hold relevant information about the benchmark loads.

---results_dataset_id: Name of the dataset that holds the results table.
+`--results_dataset_id`: Name of the dataset that holds the results table.

---duplicate_benchmark_tables: Flag to indicate that a benchmark table should be created for a given file combination, even if that file combination has a benchmark table already.
+`--duplicate_benchmark_tables`: Flag to indicate that a benchmark table should be created for a given file combination, even if that file combination has a benchmark table already.
 Creating multiple benchmark tables for each file combination can increase the accuracy of the average runtimes calculated from the results.
 If this behavior is desired, include the flag.
-However, if you want to ensure that you first have at leaset one benchmark table for each file combination, then leave the flag off.
+However, if you want to ensure that you first have at least one benchmark table for each file combination, then leave the flag off.
 In that case, the benchmark creation process will skip a file combination if it already has a benchmark table.